 Dietrich looked around nervously, suggesting, “Maybe they don’t show up on infrared at all.”

 Hudson turned to face her, and then froze in horror as a long, black shape unfolded itself from the wall behind her into something vaguely humanoid, but worse than any nightmare could ever imagine.
 Before he could shout a warning, the thing grabbed Dietrich and yanked her backwards, launching itself towards the ceiling.
-Dietrich let out a howl of shock and fear.
-She flailed around, firing her flamethrower in a blind panic.
-Hudson had just enough time to grab the back of Frost’s armor and yank the bigger man out of the way, but he wasn’t quite fast enough, and part of Frost’s armor caught fire, along with the bag holding the rifle magazines.
+Dietrich let out a howl of shock and fear and thrashed around, firing her flamethrower in a blind panic.
+Hudson had just enough time to drop his motion tracker and grab the back of Frost’s armor to yank the bigger man away from the jet of flame, but he wasn’t quite fast enough and some of the burning napthal compound landed on part of Frost’s armor, along with the bag holding the rifle magazines.

 “Shit!
 Get it off me, man, get it off!”
 Frost yelled frantically, dropping his flamethrower and clawing at his armor, trying to get it off.
-As Hudson grabbed at the buckles, trying to undo them, Crowe dropped to one knee a short distance away, aiming his handgun carefully and firing four shots at the thing still carrying Dietrich up towards the ceiling.
+Hudson dropped his handgun as well, grabbing at the buckles and trying to undo them.
+As he did so, Crowe dropped to one knee a short distance away, aiming his handgun carefully and firing four shots at the thing still carrying Dietrich up towards the ceiling.
 It shrieked in pain and dropped her.
-She hit the ground with a thud, and the body of the monster hit the floor just a few feet away.
-Apone grabbed her and pulled her away as yellow liquid poured out from the corpse, letting out a loud hiss as it hit the metal grating of the floor and began burning through.
+She hit the ground with a thud and a cry of pain.
+The body of the monster landed on the floor just a few feet away and Apone grabbed Dietrich and pulled her away as yellowish blood poured out from the corpse, letting out a loud hiss as it hit the metal grating of the floor and began burning through like acid.

 “Look out, look out!”
 Hudson yelled as he succeeded in loosening the ammo bag from Frost’s belt, the flames searing over his hands in the process.
 As soon as it was away, he threw it as far as he could with a yell of pain.
 At the same moment, Frost succeeded in releasing his armor and he let it fall to the ground, still burning.
 Hudson had only a few moments to see that the other Marine was uninjured and check his own hands, which were clearly burned, before he heard a frantic yell from Hicks.
 “Come on!”

 “Wierzbowski and Crowe are down!”
-Hicks yelled, propping Wierzbowski up against the wall and running to check on Crowe.
-Hudson had dropped his tracker and was looking around frantically, gripping his handgun with both hands as Apone helped Dietrich to her feet.
-Then there was a loud, agonized scream and Hicks spun around, his voice full of horror as he yelled, “Wierzbowski!
-Wierzbowski!”
+Hicks yelled, propping Crowe up against the wall and running to check on Wierzbowski.
+Hudson dropped to one knee and grabbed Frost’s flamethrower, tossing it to the bigger man before picking up his own handgun, looking around frantically as he gripped it with both hands.
+Apone helped Dietrich up as she struggled to breathe, the wind clearly knocked out of her.
+There was a loud, agonized scream and Hicks spun away from Wierzbowski back towards Crowe, his voice full of horror as he yelled, “Crowe!
+Crowe!”

-The scream was cut off by the crack of two gunshots and Hicks dashed around the corner towards where he had left the other man, calling again, “Wierzbowski!”
+The scream was cut off by the crack of two gunshots and Hicks dashed around the corner towards where he had left the other man, calling again, “Crowe!”

-Dietrich, who had run to check on Frost, turned her attention to Crowe, demanding, “Are you alright?
+Dietrich, who had regained her breath, turned her attention to Wierzbowski, demanding, “Are you alright?
 Anything broken?”

-Crowe was shaking as he checked himself.
+Wierzbowski was shaking as he checked himself and picked up his flamethrower.
 “I, I think I’m okay!”

 Hudson could hear Gorman saying something over the radio, but he wasn’t listening.
-Apone, however, was yelling, “Vasquez, Drake, hold your fire!” before adding, “Say again!
+Apone, however, was yelling, “Vasquez, Drake, hold your fire!” before adding, “Say again?
 All after incinerators?” into his radio, as if trying to understand the lieutenant’s orders.
 Hudson was about to call out for Apone to ignore the moron and run, when a long dark arm reached down from the ceiling, yanking Apone off his feet.
 Reacting faster than his own terrified brain could process, Hudson jerked his sidearm up, firing at the monster hanging from the pipes above.
 It dropped Apone and screamed in pain, trying to crawl away.
-Apone rolled out of the way, getting up as Frost shoved Hudson aside and blasted a jet of fire at the creature, sending it up in flames.
+Apone rolled over away from the acidic blood that poured out of the creature and got to his feet as Frost shoved Hudson aside and blasted a jet of fire at the creature, sending it up in flames.

 “Let’s go, people!
 Move, move, move!”
 Apone began hustling everyone towards the exit, not even trying to stop Drake and Vasquez from firing as everyone began running.
-Hicks appeared from around the corner where he had left Wierzbowski, holding the larger man up as they stumbled along.
-Wierzbowski was still holding the handgun Frost had given him, and he fired two shots blindly in the direction they had come from as they joined the others.
+Hicks appeared from around the corner where he had left Crowe, holding the smaller man up as they stumbled along.
+Crowe was still holding his VP70 in his right hand, and he fired two shots blindly in the direction they had come from as they joined the others.
+Frost grabbed Crowe’s other side and helped Hicks pull him along, while Wierzbowski dropped back next to Hudson, his flamethrower ready.

 Apone grabbed the door and flung it open, climbing aboard and yelling at everyone to get in.
-Frost and Dietrich watched their flanks as Hicks and Crowe dragged Wierzbowski in, and then Dietrich jumped in as Hudson approached.
+Wierzbowski and Dietrich watched their flanks as Hicks and Frost dragged Crowe in, and then Dietrich jumped in as Hudson approached.
 He turned back to see Vasquez a few feet away, and Drake farther back.
 The bulky smartgunner let out a curse of anger and fright as his weapon ran dry, and then Hudson saw something moving among the weird, twisted shapes of the resin next to Drake.

 “Drake, look out!”
-Vasquez screamed, turning to shoot at the thing, but before she could, Frost yelled, “No, don’t!” and fired his flamethrower.
+Vasquez screamed, turning to shoot at the thing, but before she could, Wierzbowski yelled, “No, don’t!” and fired his flamethrower.
 The jet of flame went right past both Hudson and Vasquez, engulfing the creature.
-The flames barely missed Drake as he stumbled backwards and then turned to run.
+The flames barely missed Drake as he stumbled backwards and turned to run.
 Hudson jumped onto the APC, helping Vasquez and then Drake on.
-Frost was the last one on, still firing his flamethrower as he leapt backwards through the door.
+Wierzbowski was the last one to board, still firing his flamethrower as he leapt backwards through the door.
 As soon as he was through, Hicks slammed the door and yelled, “Let’s go, go, go!”

 Hudson was thrown to the floor as the APC jolted backwards and then turned in a circle, accelerating rapidly in the direction it had come from.
-A supply crate was knocked loose from its ties overhead and Gorman, who was staggering towards his seat at the command center, was hit on the head.
-He let out a grunt of pain and fell to the ground.
+A supply crate was knocked loose from its ties overhead and Gorman, who was staggering from the driver’s compartment towards his seat at the command center, was hit on the head.
+He let out a grunt of pain and fell to the floor.

 There was a crashing sound and Hudson saw the windshield shatter, glass falling all over Ripley, who was in the driver’s seat.
 A long arm reached in towards her, but she slammed on the brakes and Hudson saw it go flying forward, carried off the APC by its own momentum.
 Then Ripley stomped on the gas, sending them forward again.
-There was a scream and a crunching sound as the APC shuddered slightly, and Hudson realized that Ripley had run the creature right over.
+There was a scream and a loud crunch as the APC lurched slightly, and Hudson realized that Ripley had run the creature right over.

 Drake promptly passed his over, and Dietrich poured its contents over Hudson’s hands as well before announcing, “Second-degree burns.
 Not as bad as they could be, considering the level of heat exposure, but they’ll still take a while to heal.”

-Her hands were much gentler than her attitude as she spread antibiotic cream over the burns and wrapped both of Hudson’s hands and gave him a shot of painkillers as everyone else sat around recovering.
+Her hands were much gentler than her attitude as she spread antibiotic cream over the burns, wrapped both of Hudson’s hands, and gave him a shot of painkillers as everyone else sat around recovering.
 Hicks was tending to Gorman, who was still unconscious.
 Apone gave the lieutenant a pitying look.
 “Poor son of a bitch.”

 “Pendejo almost got us all killed,” Vasquez snarled, looking as if she was about to punch Gorman.

 “Leave him!”
 Apone ordered sharply.
-Ripley had turned around in her seat to look at Gorman, and then looked up at the sergeant.
+Newt was kneeling in her seat up front, facing backwards and watching everyone over the headrest, while Ripley had turned around in the driver’s seat to look at Gorman, and then looked up at the sergeant.

 “So now what?”